incompetent-tester/sfw/README.md

 # SFW - Sensible Firewall Logs

-SFW is a no frills ufw log parser with geolocation identification fully written in bash script.
+SFW is a no frills ufw/iptable log parser with geolocation identification.
+It is fully written in bash script.
 No need to install any other dependencies such as python, etc. As long as it supports bash, SFW will work.

 SFW parses log and outputs:
 - .ods (recommended)